 Motivation is a key requisite for success- the client needs to be willing to be open to change and to put in the time (this is actually minimal) needed to relearn new, relaxed and natural habits of good vision.

-I have not yet had a client who did not experience some vision improvement or eye health improvement in the first few lessons, and everyone has experienced steady improvement after the first few lessons.
 The Method is easy and straightforward.
-Please refer to my client testimonials page if you would like further confirmation of the success rate and also to the answer to “How long will it take?” on this page below.
+Please refer to my client testimonials page if you would like further confirmation and also to the answer to “How long will it take?” on this page below.
 The client testimonials are all genuine quotes from past and current clients.

-There are enough testimonials out there on the Bates websites, as well as recent client quotes from my own teaching, to allay your concerns as to whether it works or not.
+There are many testimonials out there on the Bates websites, as well as recent client quotes from my own teaching, to allay your concerns.

-Yes, clients do have to put in regular practice time (as with everything in life that’s worthwhile), however there’s potentially a lot to gain by trying the method out- even just one lesson would be helpful for your vision, and give you an idea as to how it works and whether you are prepared to put in the (minimal- and enjoyable) effort required.
+Yes, clients do have to put in regular practise time (as with everything in life that’s worthwhile), however there’s potentially a lot to gain by trying the method out- even just one lesson would be helpful and will give you an idea as to how it works and whether you are prepared to put in the (minimal- and enjoyable) effort required.

-This kind of work doesn’t usually cause “rapid” improvement (although sometimes, yes) – it’s usually more a case of weeks and months, even years.
+The type of knowledge Bates Method provides doesn’t usually cause “rapid” improvement, it’s usually more a case of weeks and months, even years.
 But some improvement is usually immediately noticeable, which is very motivating, and it continues throughout the process.
-This slowness is probably why it hasn’t yet caught on into the mainstream (though we hope it will soon!:)) In our goal-oriented, stress-filled western culture, people want quick fixes, which require no or minimal effort on their part, or not at all.
-Also, there is a lot of money invested in the ophthalmic/optician business, so it has huge persuasive power and a lot at stake to keep the customers flowing in.
+This slowness is probably why it hasn’t yet caught on into the mainstream (though we hope it will soon!:)) In our goal-oriented, stress-filled western culture, people want quick fixes, which require no or minimal effort on their part, or else they can’t be bothered.
+Fortunately not everyone thinks this way, and they are the ones who try it out and reap the benefits!